Getting protection under the Harassment Act

 If the harasser has encouraged another person to harass you, a Restraining Order can also be made against that other person.
 This other person is called an “associated respondent”.
 The conditions of the Restraining Order apply to the associated respondent just as they do to the main harasser (“the respondent”).

-When does the Restraining Order first take effect?
+When does the Restraining Order take effect?

 If the judge grants a Restraining Order, it takes effect straight away and from that point the harasser must obey the conditions of the order.